Questions They’re Gonna Ask – Interview Skills to Land the Perfect Job

 This is one of the most intimidating job interview questions, but you should actually be really grateful if they trot this one out.
 This is a wonderful set-up for you to launch into why you are uniquely well-suited to be a great match for the job.
-Fine-tune your interview skills to effectively communicate how your experience and skills insure you can do work, deliver great results, fit in with the company culture, and that you’ve got plans on how you’ll be able to really rock the job and bring your own “special sauce” to the table.
+Fine-tune your interview skills to effectively communicate how your experience and skills insure you can do the work, deliver great results, fit in with the company culture, and that you’ve got plans on how you’ll be able to really rock the job and bring your own “special sauce” to the table.

 And what “special sauce” do you bring to the table?